 When you make that all-important fall rite of passage and pick out the perfect pumpkin from a patch or the grocery store, consider all of this fruit’s possibilities (Yes, it’s a fruit.)
 Get the most out of your money and use that pumpkin for two, three or four more purposes.

-21 Creative and Delicious Ways to Enjoy Your Pumpkin After Halloween
+What to Do With Your Pumpkin After Halloween

-Let’s not beat around the bush: Eating your pumpkin is probably the most enjoyable way to reuse it.
-I found recipes for every part of your pumpkin — even those stringy guts.
+Eating your pumpkin is probably the most enjoyable way to use it.
+There’s a pumpkin recipe for every part of your gourd — even those stringy guts.